Pictured: Marlene Conron, the first resident to move in to Round Prairie Elders' Lodge.

 “CUMFI didn’t start out with the mandate of housing, it’s been a progression of the past 25 years and responding to the needs of our community,” Isbister said.

-The newest development of Round Prairie Elders’ Lodge, a multi-unit residential building for Elders, was also born out of listening to the community.
+Round Prairie Elders’ Lodge, a multi-unit residential building for Elders, was also born out of listening to the community.

-“For a long time, CUMFI has been getting calls from elders in need, and we’re aware of them sometimes living in less than suitable conditions,” Isbister said.
+“For a long time, CUMFI has been getting calls from Elders in need, and we’re aware of them sometimes living in less than suitable conditions,” Isbister said.
 “The need has been identified over and over again but there’s never been a process to make it happen.”

-Two years ago, they once again started the journey of making this building a reality again, and this time the stars aligned.
+In 2019, they once again started the journey of making this building a reality again, and this time the stars aligned.

-“In order to build a safe, suitable, building for our elders and to keep the rents at an affordable rate, we needed some assistance from government funding sources,” Isbister said.
+“In order to build a safe, suitable, building for our Elders and to keep the rents at an affordable rate, we needed some assistance from government funding sources,” Isbister said.
 “CUMFI has still taken a mortgage on it but there’s enough grants and contributions to ensure the affordability of the building.”

 “Having somebody making sure that they can get their meds, that they can get to their medical appointments, making sure they're eating healthy and not making a decision between paying rent and paying for medicine.
 Working with each person to ensure they're getting what they need to be healthy and happy and safe.”